itsays-zqc/my-website/docs/test/v2_core/2Structure.md

 </table>

-You can choose to create models using GDS files.
+You can choose to create geometry models using GDS files.
 Meanwhile, you can also utilize various methods in this "Structure" module such as Bézier curves, tapering, and circular rings for your simulation project.